 I get a little annoyed with the concept of “balancing the Christian life”, though I have to admit that to some extent I do balance a lot of things in my life.
 But when should I strike a balance, and when am I to see black and white?
 Is life a series of black and white value judgments, or are we to live in moderation in all things?
 I think about this often.
 Does the Bible teach absolutes absolutely?
 Does the Bible teach some principles that are merely suggestions?

 I suspect that in reality, life is more black and white than we like to think.
 When I hear good Bible expositors talk about gray areas or having moderation in a particular area, they are mainly talking about things that are not explicitly addressed in Scripture.
 After all, the Bible is not exhaustive, but it is comprehensive.
 I understand that terminology, but once a person has evaluated something, social drinking let’s say, and then he makes a decision on what to believe, then that is the point where he is choosing either a right or a wrong action.
+Gray areas are not sin-free zones.
+We will either sin or not within those gray areas where it is difficult to for us humans to make definitive judgments.
 What about causing a brother to stumble, or violating his conscience, or glorifying God?
 All of these factors and more determine whether he is sinning or not in the gray areas.
 Once a choice has been made, it’s not a gray area any longer.
 This is what I mean when I say, there are no gray areas in God’s eyes.
 We as humans may not be able to make a completely accurate judgment here because we cannot see the heart as God does, but it doesn’t negate the fact that either a right or a wrong choice has been made and acted upon and a consequence determined.

 There is right and wrong.
 Things do not become wrong, or grow to be right.
 God has a heavenly, perfect standard.
 Holiness is God’s standard (1 John 1:5; 1 Peter 1:15; 2 Peter 3:11).
 That means even if there is a miniscule speck of black on that white tablecloth, then it’s not pure.
 The hard thing about right and wrong is that we are sinful creatures, and even after salvation we still battle our sin nature (Rom.
 7:14-24).
 We cannot reach perfection until God calls us to heaven.
 So the harsh reality is that much of the time, we will be dealing with wrongs, not rights.
 In order to deal with reality in our sinful world, we often have a hard time seeing what is right and what is wrong.